draperlaboratory/fracture/README.md

 TableGen definitions, without modification, to provide a generic way to abstract LLVM IR efficiently from different target instruction sets.

-Fracture currently works with the ARM backend, and is still in the proof of concept stage, with several missing pieces before it can be utilitized as we intend.
+Fracture currently works with the ARM backend and is still in the proof of concept stage, with several missing pieces before it can be utilitized as we intend.
 See the ROADMAP.md file for more information.